4.2 First-Order Long-Slit Spectroscopy

 E1 Aperture Positions to Decrease CTE Loss

 As the STIS CCD detector has accumulated radiation damage over time, the Charge Transfer Efficiency (CTE) has decreased (see Section 7.3.7).
 For faint sources observed near the center of the CCD detector, this can result in the loss of 18% or more of the detected signal during the readout.
-Since the amount of these CTE losses depends on both the observed signal and background counts, there is no simple way to correct for these losses, and they can significantly affect the shape of a measured spectrum.
-Noticeable effects can be seen even in well exposed spectra.
-In addition to its effects on the counts from the observed astronomical source, CTE effects re-distribute some of the electrons in hot pixels and cosmic rays into "tails" that lag behind during the readout.
-These tails add significant background noise to long exposures that is not taken into account by the STIS Exposure Time Calculator (ETC), and which can be difficult to remove.
-CTE effects also result in a value for the effective dark current that is about 60% larger at the center of the detector than it is near the E1 positions (see Figure 7.8).
-However, the STIS team has created a software package to apply CTE loss corrections to CCD data.
-More information can be found in STIS ISRs 2015-04 and 2015-05 as well as in Section 7.3.9.
-Also see the CTE correction webpage for information about the software used to correct for this.
-At present, these corrections are not automatically applied in the STScI STIS data pipeline.
+Since the amount of these CTE losses depends on both the observed signal and background count, they can significantly affect the shape of a measured spectrum.
+The STIS pipeline currently corrects for CTE losses using an empirical correction described in STIS ISR 2006-03.
+CTE also results in a value for the effective dark current that is about 60% larger at the center of the detector than it is near the E1 positions (see Figure 7.8).
+To combat these effects, the STIS team has also created a stand-alone software package to apply pixel-based CTE loss corrections to CCD data.
+More information can be found in STIS ISRs 2015-04 and 2015-05, Section 7.3.9, and the CTE correction webpage.
+At present, these pixel-based corrections are not automatically applied in the STScI STIS data pipeline.

 , 52X0.1E1